Trinkle23897/Fast-Poisson-Image-Editing/docs/report.md

 write_image(out_name, out)
 ```

 GridSolver uses the same Jacobi iteration, however, it keeps the 2D structure of the original image instead of re-labeling the pixel in the mask.
 It may take some advantage when the mask region covers all of the image, because in this case GridSolver can save 4 read instructions by directly calculating the neighborhood's coordinate.
-Meanwhile, it has a better locality of fetching required data per iteration if we properly setup the access pattern (will be discussed in the next section).
+Meanwhile, it has a better locality of fetching required data per iteration if we properly setup the access pattern (will be discussed in Section [Access Pattern](#access-pattern)).

 ```python
 """ GridSolver pseudocode."""